 - Although communication with Betukk-Ar is effectively impossible, the player might trick the giant back into a state of relative calm by recreating a facsimile of his court in ways the old giant could still feel with his remaining senses (i.e. lighting braziers for warmth, setting out great feasts of food, burning incense).

 - A friendly hill giant who actively trades with the local Hjaal tribes and will trade with the player.

 - Selt is amiable, and has assisted the locals with various construction projects, but he's very lonely, and getting old.
 The player could help him find a mate in Örni.

 - A hill giant claiming descent from the legendary Valstaag, who seeks to return with his dwindling clan down from the mountains to his forefathers' lands to the west.

 - The player could help Tartaag by recovering "Valstaag's Toothpick", bringing it to Whiterun and demanding that Tartaag's people (no more than 2-4 at this point) be allowed back into the western hills in recognition of their ancient pact with Ysgramor.
 Lainalten would strongly object, of course.
 Added Jsashe weirdness could add another layer of fun.

-- Very old frost giant with an intimidating stone-hewn fortress built into the side of Mount Arnthor.
+- Frost giant with an intimidating stone-hewn fortress built on a shoulder of Mount Arnthor.
 Although travelers avoid him out of fear, he isn't actually hostile, just very prickly and standoffish.

 - Ogartor needs nothing from anyone, but the player might help a Winterhold academic by asking the ancient giant about some touchy, but nearly-forgotten history.
 The player would need to word their question carefully and with proper reverence to avoid offending Ogartor's pride.